skaffa/albert-heijn-bonuskaart-generator/README.md

 # albert-heijn-bonuskaart-generator

-> Today I decided to reverse engineer the algorithm behind the Albert Heijn Bonuskaart.
+> Today I decided to try and reverse engineer the algorithm behind the Albert Heijn Bonuskaart.

 ---